statphysandml/MCMCSimulationLib/README.md

 Build
 -----

 Certain configuration parameters need to be defined for an execution of the C++ program.
-They need to be defined in a "config.sh" file in the "build" directory and in a "project_config.sh" file in the "bash_scripts" directory.
-The "config.sh" file contains all important information for the integration of Python into the program.
+They need to be defined in a config.sh file in the build/ directory and in a project_config.sh file in the bash_scripts/ directory.
+The config.sh file contains all important information for the integration of Python into the program.
 So far, the library can only be used with a virtual environment.
-The "config_template.sh" file is a template where all necessary parameters are defined:
+The config_template.sh file is a template where all necessary parameters are defined:
 ```bash
 path_to_python3="~/.miniconda3/envs/virtual_env/" # (optional)
 path_to_conda_activate="~/.miniconda3/bin/activate" # (optional)